 Opinion by Richard Baird.

 Galerija Kranjčar is an art gallery, located at the heart of Zagreb, opened in 2006 to showcase the work of Croatian contemporary artists and function as hub for a variety of cultural activities.
 The gallery is a long and unique space, one that balances the modern and historic.
 This can be seen in the meeting of smooth white walls, concrete floor and pillars alongside exposed room-length solid wood beams.
-Legacy, space and a diversity of artwork is reflected within the gallery’s brand identity, developed by Bunch, in the choice of type, which links stationery, business cards, print communication, brochures and soon to launch website, and in the use of colour, paper choice and print finish.
+Legacy, space and a diversity of artwork is reflected within the gallery’s brand identity, developed by Bunch, in the choice of type, which links stationery, business cards, print communication, brochures, tote bags and soon to launch website, and in the use of colour, paper choice and print finish.

 Bunch’s work for Galerija Kranjčar is an interesting mix of modern art gallery conventions and an element of the unexpected.
 Plenty of white space, black text and a framing device work well to leverage the familiar, reassuring and universal for international visitors, while the choice of Albertus, a font designed by Berthold Wolpe for Monotype between 1932 and 1940, subvert the expectations of the neutral and current in favour of character, craft and a sense of legacy.
 This feels well-suited to a gallery dedicated to and invested in long-term support of the art, craft and cultural activities of the country.

 Although type leans heavily into craft and legacy, a modern and considered use of space, the approach to layout and colour offers a communicative counterpoint and aesthetic balance.
 Together, these act as neat bookends for artwork that goes from the reductive and austere to the visually and materially detailed and expressive.